icyJoseph/react-performance-study/README.md

 This app allows you to log yourself as a visitor, by adding your full name and a message to an ever growing list of visitors.

-Messages from visitors are ordered from most recent at the top, to oldest at the bottom.
+Most recent messages are shown at the top.

 Each visitor and its message are represented by an object with the following shape: